 So we can enjoy the cherry blossoms in Mount Yoshino for the whole month of April.

-To Yoshino, it is convenient to use Kintetsu Yoshino Line.
+To Yoshino, it is convenient to use Yoshino Line of Kintetsu Railway.

 The terminal station is Yoshino, and a ropeway is operated from there.